 This server (Green) covers mostly higher-frequency bands that are less likely to be active during the local nighttime - Check the band conditions at the bottom of the web page.

-For lower-frequency bands, check the co-located "Yellow" server.
-You can read more about the receivers here.
+For 160, 80/75, 60 and 40 meters, check the co-located WebSDR #1 (Yellow) server.
+You can read more about all the receivers at the Northern Utah WebSDR here.

 To invoke this page with a preset frequency and mode, append "/?tune=(freq